-Startup, Shutdown and Maintenance Emissions
+Startup, Shutdown and Maintenance Emissions (SSM)

-Except for blowdown events (described below), it is concluded there are no SSM emissions in excess of those identified for steady-state operation as seen in Table 2-E of Section 2.
+Except for facility compressor and piping blowdown events identified in tables 2-E and 2-F in application Section 2, there are no SSM emissions in excess of those identified for steady-state operation.
 Discussions justifying this conclusion are provided in Section 6.
+The only SSM emissions are of volatile organic compounds (VOC).